 What Causes Chronic Pain?

 There is no single cause of chronic pain.
 In some cases, a sudden injury, such as low back strain, leads to long-standing pain.
-Also, illnesses, like cancer, can be associated with chronic pain.
+Also, diseases like cancer can be associated with chronic pain.
 Other medical conditions are associated with pain as a central part of the illness, such as arthritis or neuropathy (a type of nerve damage).
 In general, the most common causes of chronic pain are:

 - Headache, including tension or migraine